zlx/game_of_life/README.md

 ### TODO

-- Add mutipul grid support
-- Can apply grid by custom
+- Can add custom grid